Harshilpatel2605/Single-Digit-Classification/README.md

 - Images should be **grayscale** (or will be converted automatically).
 - The model assumes the dataset follows a **Bernoulli distribution** (binary features).

-## 📜 License
-This project is open-source and free to use under the MIT License.